Misfits-Rebels-Outcasts/ShaderMuse/README.md

 <img src=documentation/FirePreset.jpeg width="40%" height="40%">

 2. Tap on the "f" button.
-3. Add a "FBM Noise" Shader.
+3. Add an "FBM Noise" Shader.
 4. Add a "Mix" Composite Filter.
 5. Tap on the "Mix" node, change the Background to "7".